ory/docs/guides/hydra/README.md

 Source [OpenID Connect Core 1.0](openid.net/specs/openid-connect-core-1_0.html)

-**OpenID Connect 1.0** is a simple identity layer on top of the OAuth 2.0 protocol.
-It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

 OpenID Connect allows clients of all types, including Web-based, mobile, and JavaScript clients, to request and receive information about authenticated sessions and end-users.
 The specification suite is extensible, allowing participants to use optional features such as encryption of identity data,